 Victoria has been declared a Low Transmission Zone

 All Commercial Transport and Freight Service operators into South Australia are still required to complete a cross border registration form at least 72 hours prior to arrival.
 Those who completed Essential Traveller cross border registrations are NOT required to update their cross border status and can still travel on their current approvals.

 Commercial Transport & Freight Service operators are no longer required to have a COVID-19 test before entering SA if arriving from a low community transmission zone.

 There is no requirement to self-quarantine while waiting for test results; unless displaying symptoms of COVID-19.

-Information for maritime industry and crews can be found below.
 Fact Sheets have been provided to detail;

 - An overview of Australia’s requirements for maritime crew, with information to state and territory websites for specific maritime exemptions.

 - Updates to PPE recommendations for marine pilots.

 Medicare Rebate for Freight Operators